CRM & sales · 2026 comparison

 Which should you choose?

 Pick Mixmax if you fit its sweet spot: AEs who live in Gmail, hate context switching to a CRM, and want sequencing right in the inbox.
 Mixmax is the right call when Gmail UX is the constraint.
 Pick Outreach if you're closer to Enterprise sales orgs (50+ seats) with mature SDR motions, multi-channel sequences, conversation intelligence requirements, and existing Outreach workflows.
 Outreach is the right call at enterprise sales-org scale.
-If your real problem is paying for too many overlapping tools, neither single choice solves it — that's the case for consolidation.
+If your real problem is paying for too many overlapping tools, neither single choice solves it, that's the case for consolidation.

 The third option

-Or replace both with one $299/month bundle
+Or replace both with one flat bundle

-If you're comparing Mixmax and Outreach to cut cost or tool sprawl, Wysera is the consolidation play: marketing (PostWyse), CRM and operations (OpsWyse), and an agent (Wyse) that drafts and executes across both — replacing several crm & sales and adjacent tools at once, with a confirm-before-execute step.
+If you're comparing Mixmax and Outreach to cut cost or tool sprawl, Wysera is the consolidation play: marketing (PostWyse), CRM and operations (OpsWyse), and an agent (Wyse) that drafts and executes across both, replacing several crm & sales and adjacent tools at once, with a confirm-before-execute step.

 Frequently asked